Canardoux/flutter_sound/doc/pages/tau-api/player/start_player_from_mic.md

 Later, we will implement the _Tau Audio Graph_ concept, which will be a more general object." %}

+[This new example](http://www.canardoux.xyz/tau_sound/doc/pages/flutter-sound/api/topics/flutter_sound_examples_play_from_mic.html) can be compared to [the old loop example](http://www.canardoux.xyz/tau_sound/doc/pages/flutter-sound/api/topics/flutter_sound_examples_stream_loop.html).

+### 1. iOS

+`startPlayerFromMic()` directely links the microphone to the headset **inside the OS itself**, without any processing by &tau;

+The improvement is really good.
+The delay between what is recorded and what is played is much better.

+### 2. Android

+The link beetween the microphone and the headset is done inside &tau;-core.
+The messaging channels between Java and Dart is not involved.
+The audio data are just transfered from the recording-thread to the player thread.

+This is a great disappointment : the performances are marginally improved.
+This means that implementing data transfert from/to Dart with FFI will not benefit from using FFI.

 *Example:*
 <ul id="profileTabs" class="nav nav-tabs">